 This study analyzes tropical cyclones in the North Atlantic basin from 1998 to 2020, based on the online availability of archived National Hurricane Center (NHC) discussions.
-Reformed tropical cyclones were identified from NHC discussions using keywords associated with downshear reformation (i.e., reformation, reforming, reformed, re-formed, reform, relocation, relocated, jog, jogged, jump, reposition, repositioning).
-Sub-tropical, extratropical, and tropical cyclones that reformed over land or made landfall within 12 h after reforming were excluded.
+Reformed tropical cyclones were identified from NHC discussions using keywords associated with downshear reformation (i.e., reformation, reforming, reformed, reformed, reform, relocation, relocated, jog, jogged, jump, reposition, repositioning).
+Subtropical, extratropical, and tropical cyclones that reformed over land or made landfall within 12 h after reforming were excluded.
 Sixty tropical cyclones, making up the reformation (R) composite, were identified.
-Table 1, in Appendix A, contains all cases and the closest hour to the time of reformation in the NHC discussions.
+(Table A1, in the appendix, contains all cases and the closest hour to the time of reformation in the NHC discussions.)
 Additionally, as tropical cyclones may reform more than once during their lifetimes, the analysis focuses on the first reformation event.